atrocore/atrocore/docs/01.atrocore/08.record-management/index.md

 When you click on a field, it enters edit mode, the browser focuses on the field, and the cursor is placed at the end.

 In-line editing allows you to modify individual fields without putting the entire record in edit mode.
+In the list view, fields across multiple records can be edited simultaneously — clicking outside the list saves all changed records at once.

 Inline editing is also available in the record [comparison functionality](../09.comparison-and-merge/index.md#compare-records).
 You can edit field and attribute values directly in the comparison table.